Get your estimate →

 What you're replacing matters — not just for cost, but for rebate eligibility.

-• Oil or propane: Qualifies for the highest Mass Save rebates.
-Switching from oil to a heat pump produces the largest energy savings, which makes the payback period shorter.
+• Oil or propane: Qualifies for Mass Rebates, but switching from oil or propane typically produces the largest cost and energy savings.

-• Natural gas: Eligible for Mass Save rebates, though the energy cost savings are smaller than switching from oil.
+• Natural gas: Eligible for Mass Save rebates, though the energy cost savings are smaller than switching from oil or propane.

-• Electric baseboard: Qualifies for rebates.
-Heat pumps are dramatically more efficient than electric resistance heating — most homeowners see a 30–50% reduction in heating costs.
+• Electric baseboard: Qualifies for Mass Save rebates.
+Heat pumps are dramatically more efficient than electric resistance heating — most homeowners see a significant reduction in heating costs.

 Electrical upgrades